Biodegradable Fishing Line

 You can trade your fishing line for something that will degrade over time.
 Produced from thick fluorocarbon polymers.
 These materials are non-biodegradable and non-recyclable and they, therefore, cause water pollution.

-Braid Fishing line-This is one of the oldest fishing lines.
+Braid Fishing line is one of the oldest fishing lines.
 They were initially made from natural fibers such as cotton, silk, and linen.
 Known for its strength the braided line or its hybrid form, the fused line, is the top choice.
 This low-stretch line gets its strength from a braided core of thermoplastic called polyethylene.

 What is Biodegradable Fishing Line and Gear Made Of